-Teams are composed of 2-7 students.
-So on smaller teams, students will have to wear multiple hats.
+On smaller teams, students will have to wear multiple hats.
 And sometimes multiple students will fill the same role and divide tasks in a critical area like programming or art.

 Teams compete in one of two divisions: Middle or High School.
 A team that blends members from both age groups must compete in the High School division.